Privacy Notice – Consumer surveys

 5. Your rights in relation to the data processing we perform

-As a data subject you have specific legal rights granted by the General Data Protection Regulation relating to the personal data we process about you.
+Under the GDPR, you have specific legal rights relating to the personal data we process about you.
 These are briefly explained below, and you can exercise them by filling out the dedicated form indicated below.

 - Right to withdraw consent: Where you have given consent for the processing of your personal data, you may withdraw your consent at any moment with effect for the future.